MichiganCOG/M-PACT/README.md

 --dataset           The dataset to use for training (UCF101, HMDB51)

---numGpus           Number of GPUs to train on (Not yet implemented)
+--numGpus           Number of GPUs to train on over a single node (default 1)

 --train             1 or 0 whether to set up model in testing or training format (default 1)